 Production from Hasbah-Arabiyah

-The Hasbah-Arabiyah conventional gas field recovered 16.15% of its total recoverable reserves, with peak production expected in 2022.
-The peak production will approximately 2,893 Mmcfd of natural gas and 216.91 thousand bpd of natural gas liquids.
+The Hasbah-Arabiyah conventional gas field recovered 20.36% of its total recoverable reserves, with peak production expected in 2022.
+The peak production was approximately 2,893 Mmcfd of natural gas and 216.91 thousand bpd of natural gas liquids.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2052.
 The field currently accounts for approximately 5% of the country’s daily output.

 Remaining recoverable reserves